Title

 Working Containers

-A working container is a small container (two gallons or less) that is in use at a laboratory bench, hood, or other work station, which is used to collect lab wastes from a laboratory experiment or procedure.
-A working container may remain open until the end of the procedure or work shift, or until full, whichever comes first, at which time it must either be closed or the contents emptied into a properly labeled waste container.
+A working container is a small container (two gallons or less) that is in use at a laboratory bench, hood, or other work station, which is used to collect waste from an experiment or procedure.
+A working container may remain open until the end of the procedure, until the end of a work shift, or until the container is two-thirds full, whichever comes first.
+The container must then be closed, or the contents emptied into a properly labeled waste container.

 All containers of waste must be kept closed at all times, except: